-Turne of Orm Office' Terms of Many Blank Impact on Whether a Particular Business Combination is
+Terms of Our Offering Terms of Many Blank Check Offerings Impact on Whether a Particular Business Combination is Completed

-Requirement to Terms of Our Offering We will provide our Check Offerings Many blank check Completed Our ability to consummate
+Requirement to We will provide our Many blank check Our ability to consummate

 conduct a tender shareholders with the companies are required to our initial business

 offer or hold a opportunity to redeem their file a proxy statement with combination without

-shareholder vote the SEC and hold a
+shareholder vote ordinary shares upon the the SEC and hold a conducting a shareholder

-Shareholder vole ordinary shares upon the consummation of our initial conducting a shareholder vote in the event that a
+consummation of our initial shareholder vote to approve vote in the event that a

-business combination on the shareholder vote to approve their initial business shareholder vote is not
+business combination on the their initial business shareholder vote is not

-terms described in this

-combination regardless of required by law may
+terms described in this combination regardless of required by law may

 prospectus.
 We intend to whether such a vote is increase the likelihood that

-seek shareholder approval in we will be able to complete
+seek shareholder approval in required by law.
+These we will be able to complete

-connection with our initial business combination.
-In blank check companies may not consummate our initial our initial business combination and decrease
+connection with our initial blank check companies may our initial business

+business combination.
+In not consummate our initial combination and decrease

-such case, we will conduct business combination if the
+such case, we will conduct business combination if the the ability of public

-the redemptions in majority of the company's the ability of public shareholders to affect
+the redemptions in majority of the company's shareholders to affect

 conjunction with a proxy public shares voted are whether or not a particular

 solicitation pursuant to voted against a proposed business combination is

 Regulation 14A of the business combination. completed.

-Exchange Act, which business combination. completed.
+Exchange Act, which

 regulates the solicitation of

 proxies, and not pursuant to

 the tender offer rules, and

 file proxy materials with the

 SEC.

 If shareholder approval is

 not required by the

 Companies Act or Nasdaq

 Capital Market in

 connection with our initial

 business combination, we

 may, for business or legal

 reasons, decide to conduct

 these redemptions pursuant

 to the tender offer rules

 without filing a proxy

 statement with the SEC and

 without conducting a

-shareholder vote to approve

-our initial business
+shareholder vote to approve our initial business

 combination.

-comoniation.